mattfbacon/rmox/README.md

 ```

 3. Run that `.draft` file from your launcher.
+4. Export `HOST` set to the IP/hostname of your device.
-4. To run the WM, use `./run-wm --control-socket /tmp/rmox.sock`.
+4. To run the WM, use `./run-wm`.
-5. To run the test app, use `RMOX_SOCKET=/tmp/rmox.sock ./run-test-app`.
+5. To run an app, use `./run-app <app name>`.

 ## License